marcelfw/mgit/README.md

     # Get an overview of all customer code on your machine.
     mgit -root ~/customer list

-    # Alternatively use the regular git status commands.
+    # Alternatively use the regular git status command.
     mgit -root ~/customer status

     # Copy all your development branches to your laptop.
     mgit -branch develop -remote laptop push laptop

-    # Refresh all your github clones.
+    # Refresh your github clones.
     mgit -remotepath github.com/username pull

     # Mirror all repositories to your NAS.